nbloniarz/a3-nbloniarz/README.md

 ## Technical Achievements
 - **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy
 - **Tech Achievement 2**: I used over ten Express middleware packages, enabling me to create a server that...
+- **Google Firebase Integration**: All data is stored remotely on google firebase allowing for persistance

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I tested my application using screen reading software, and found that...